-If you can outlasting the locals and day-trippers, I can promise you that you will be able to enjoy your time at Playa Blanca.
+If you can outlast the locals and day-trippers, I can promise you that you will be able to enjoy your time at Playa Blanca.

 #2 The Sunsets Are Magical

-Some of the best sunsets that we saw in Colombia were from the beach of Playa Blanca.
-With most day-trippers gone by 4:00 pm and few holiday makers spending the night, the beach was mostly ours each night for sunset.
-Watching the sun dropped behind the Pacifico Ocean sipping on a Colombian Club was one of the highlights of our time in Playa Blanca.
+Some of the best sunsets we saw in Colombia were from the beach of Playa Blanca.
+With most day-trippers gone by 4:00 pm and few holidaymakers spending the night, the beach was mostly ours each night for sunset.
+Watching the sun drop behind the Pacific Ocean while sipping on a Colombian Club was one of the highlights of our time in Playa Blanca.

 #3 The Islas del Rosario Are Easily Accessible from Playa Blanca